Bhavya787/Expense-Splitter-Backend/README.md

 A Postman collection is provided to easily test all API endpoints.
 You can find the `Expense_Splitter_APIs.postman_collection.json` file in the root directory of this project.

-### How to Use the Postman Collection

-1.  **Import Collection**: Open Postman and import the `Expense_Splitter_APIs.postman_collection.json` file.
-2.  **Set Environment Variable**: Create a Postman environment and set a variable named `BASE_URL` to `http://localhost:3000` (for local testing) or your deployed API URL.
-3.  **Run Requests**: You can now run the requests within the collection to test the API.

-## Deployment

-Detailed deployment instructions for Render.com and MongoDB Atlas are available in the `DEPLOYMENT_INSTRUCTIONS.md` file.

 ## Settlement Calculation Logic